Upper and Lower Bounds on the Smoothed Complexity of the Simplex Method: Introduction

 It then remains to show that $r$ and $\delta$ are both unlikely to be too small.
-Similar to the two-dimensional case, we will also use log-Lipschitzness of $a_1, \cdots, a_d$ as our main tool. \begin{itemize} \item After specifying $\aff(a_1,\dots,a_d)$, the lower bound on $\delta$ is derived from the remaining randomness in $a_{d+1},\dots,a_n$.
-Here we use both the $L$-log-Lipschitzness of the distributions of $a_{d+1},\dots,a_n$, as well as the knowledge that we only need to consider hyperplanes $\aff(a_1,\dots,a_d)$ which are likely to have all points $a_{d+1},\dots,a_n$ on one side.
-This is made precise in \Cref{sub:rand-delta-lb}. \item The lower bound of $r$ resembles the proof of the ``distance lemma'' of \cite{ST04}.
-First we show that each vertex of the ridge $\conv(a_2, \cdots, a_d)$ is $\Omega(1/d^2L)$-far away from the plane spanned by its other vertices, after projected onto $\aff(e)^\perp$.
-In the second step, we show that suppose we write $p = \sum_{i \in [d]} \lambda_i a_i$ as the convex combination, then with constant probability $\min_{i \in [d]}\lambda_i \geq \Omega(1/d^2L)$.
-Combining the two steps, we get that $r \geq \Omega(1/d^4L^2)$ with good probability.
-See \Cref{sub:rand-r-lb} for more details. \end{itemize}
+Similar to the two-dimensional case, we will also use log-Lipschitzness of $a_1, \ldots, a_d$ as our main tool. \begin{itemize} \item After specifying $\aff(a_1,\dots,a_d)$, the lower bound on $\delta$ is derived from the remaining randomness in $a_{d+1},\dots,a_n$.
+Here we use both the $L$-log-Lipschitzness of the distributions of $a_{d+1},\dots,a_n$, as well as the knowledge that we only need to consider hyperplanes $\aff(a_1,\dots,a_d)$ which are likely to have all points $a_{d+1},\dots,a_n$ on its one side.
+This is made precise in \Cref{sub:rand-delta-lb}. \item The lower bound of $r$ resembles a more technical version of the proof of the ``distance lemma'' of \cite{ST04}.